percula/planter_docs/content/en/docs/plants/faq/index.md

 ---
-title: "Plant & Variety FAQ"
-description: "Frequently asked questions about plants and varieties in the app."
-lead: "Frequently asked questions about plants and varieties in the app."
 draft: false
+toc: true
+title: Plant & Variety FAQ
+description: Frequently asked questions about plants and varieties in the app.
+lead: Frequently asked questions about plants and varieties in the app.
+date: 2022-05-27T01:01:29.778Z
-url: "plants/faq"
+url: plants/faq
 images: []
 weight: 201
 menu:
   docs:
-    parent: "plants"
+    parent: plants
-toc: true
 ---
 ## I don't see zucchini or green onions?
 Where are they?

-These are listed in the varieties tab of the plant.
+These are listed in the varieties tab of each plant.
 For example, jalapeño peppers are a variety of peppers [here](https://planter.garden/plants/peppers?tab=1).

 {{< screenshot variety.webp "Varieties tab showing zucchini for squash" >}}

 ## Why doesn't Planter have {name of plant}?